ember-learn/guides-source/guides/release/services/index.md

 }
 ```

-and then back in the `VanillaClass` itself, you must store the value somewhere, via the constructor:
+Back in the `VanillaClass` itself, you must store the value somewhere, via the constructor:

 ```javascript {data-filename=app/components/cart-content/vanilla-class.js}
 import { getOwner } from '@ember/owner';